Rising Cocaine Addiction In Women Linked To Pressures To Be Thin

 Appetite suppression might make cocaine seem appealing, but it’s important to remember how dangerous the drug really is.
 Cocaine is a powerfully addictive drug, and abuse leads to addiction quickly.
 Side effects of cocaine abuse include irritability, restlessness, panic attacks, paranoia, heart attack, stroke, respiratory failure, and seizures.
 If you or someone you care about is abusing cocaine, you should contact a drug rehabilitation center immediately for help.

-Destination Hope: The Women’s Program is the premier drug, alcohol and dual diagnosis treatment facility in Florida for women who suffer from substance abuse issues.
+Destination Hope is the premier drug, alcohol and dual diagnosis treatment facility in Florida for men and women who suffer from substance abuse issues.
 If there’s a woman in your life who’s been affected by modern society’s pressures to be thin and has begun abusing drugs as a way to achieve it, please call us sooner rather than later.
 We are here to help day and night.